Angeli-Ettore/Software-Computing-for-Applied-Physics/README.md

 In the following section is reported a guide on how to download, chose the working parameters and run the code.
 Additionally, a last section with the theoretical background on the Tight Binding model, and in particular on triangular lattice, is reported.

-#Download & Run the Code
+# Download & Run the Code:

 In order to use the code, one needs first to clone the git repository:
 ```
 git clone https://github.com/Angeli-Ettore/Software-Computing-for-Applied-Physics.git